Masseter Hypertrophy correction with Botulinum Toxin Case # 1097

 Botox for the Masseter is usually thought to be safe.
 However, there is a chance that the procedure may result in negative effects such as:

 - bruising or swelling at the injection location

 If you want to avoid Botox, don’t:

 - You have an allergy to the protein found in cow’s milk

 - suffer from body dysmorphic disorder (BDD)

 For this operation, where can you locate a trained cosmetic injector?

 Working with a trained dermatologist or cosmetic injector is crucial, as it is with any procedure.
 This will lower the chance of problems and ensure that you get the outcomes you want.

-You may learn more about the process and ask questions of the injector at your first session.
+You may learn more about the process and ask questions about the injector at your first session.

 Here are some examples of questions to ask: